oweitman/ioBroker.skiinfo/README.md

 ### **WORK IN PROGRESS**

-- revert to node 18
+- test remove node 18,extend to node 24

 ### 0.5.0 (2025-04-16)